COMP 150PLD-Programming Language Design

 In this class, we will be reading recently published academic papers

 on both programming language designs and on tools for creating such

-languages.
-Reading such papers is an acquired skill, and we'll work on
+Reading technical papers is an acquired skill, and we'll work on

 honing that skill in this class.
-I will assign a new paper roughly
+You will read a new paper at most

 once a week.
 You will be expected to read the paper in